Lab 7 - PAT & Dynamic Routing

 • VLAN 99: 10.1.99.1 (VRRP VIP)

-Assign actual IPs to the switches (.2 and .3) and ensure VRRP priority is configured to prefer dsw1.
+Assign actual IPs (.2 and .3) to the switches.

 # 2. Enable OSPF on Routers and Distribution Switches